ohkimur/monorepo-template/README.md

 ## Workspaces

-The project is organized in different workspaces.
+The project is organized as a [monorepo](https://monorepo.tools/) using [workspaces](https://pnpm.io/workspaces).
 All apps are placed under the `apps` folder.
 All packages are placed under the `packages` folder.

 ```
 ./